Hey there!

 New posts in your inbox

-And, of course, reading…
+And, of course, there is reading…

 ‘All living languages exist in a state of tension between growth and decay.
 Languages change because playfulness and the desire to impress are universal human traits; they grow in response to technological innovation, cultural contact and social developments.
 Working against these impulses to the new are the forces of stability: inertia, the fear of being misunderstood, and the fixative effect of writing.’